compmetagen/strainest/cwl/README.rst

 CWL implementation of the StrainEst pipeline
 ============================================
-We have implemented a basic version of the strainest pipeline using the Common Workflow Language standard (https://www.commonwl.org/)
+We have implemented a basic version of the StrainEst pipeline using the Common Workflow Language standard (https://www.commonwl.org/)

 Usage: